Last updated 9.7.2021

 What virtual platform(s) will be used for the conference?

 Our virtual conference will all take place in the platform InEvent.
 One of the main benefits of this platform is that each session or event will take place in a Zoom meeting accessed through the InEvent virtual lobby with one click.
 InEvent also allows for extended networking with other conference-goers, and the platform is easily accessed via an individualized "magic link" generated upon registration.
+The "magic link" is a unique, exclusive, and non-transferable link.
+If the link is shared and someone else accesses the event, the first access will be disconnected.
 Please familiarize yourself with this InEvent user guide.
 NB: Our virtual conference platform works best in the Chrome browser.
 Please download it here before registering.

 Will the ALTA conference be held in Tucson next year as well?

 We look forward to welcoming you to our hometown again next year for ALTA45, from November 2–5, 2022 (Wednesday–Saturday).